THE MUDDLE FAMILIES

 William and Caroline’s sixth child was Laurie M Muddle who was born at Dungog in New South Wales on 17 March 1916.
 When she was about 19 years old Laurie married Keith Augustus Neilson, who was about 21, in Dungog registration district during 1935.
 Keith had been born at Dungog on 31 May 1914.
 They had three children, Lynette, Marlene and Keith.
 During the Second World War Keith, at the age of 27, was living at Dungog when he enlisted in the Australian Army at Newcastle in New South Wales on 22 February 1942.
 He was Private NX148280 in the 31st Australian Garrison Battalion when he was discharged on 11 May 1944.
 Laurie died on 27 January 1984, at the age of 67.

 William and Caroline’s seventh child was Dorothy Rose Muddle, known as Dot, whose birth was registered in Dungog registration district in New South Wales during 1918.
 When she was about 18 years old Dorothy married Frederick John Schofield, who was about 25, in Dungog registration district during 1936.
-Frederick had been born in London, England on 20 July 1911.
+Frederick had been born in St George Hanover Square registration district in London, England on 20 July 1911.
+When he was 14 years old Frederick had been living at Dr Barnardo's Homes, 18/26 Stepney Causeway, London E1 when he sailed, with 39 other teenaged Barnardo's boys, 3rd class on the Benalla of the P & O Line from London on 17 September 1925 bound for Sydney.
+Like all the other boys Frederick's occupation was given as farming on the passenger list.[5]

 During the Second World War Frederick, at the age of 30, was living at Dungog when he enlisted in the Australian Army at Dungog on 6 May 1942.
 He was Private N288657 on part time duty in the 4th Battalion of the Volunteer Defence Corps when he was discharged on 30 September 1945.